Riahiamirreza/riahiamirreza.github.io/_posts/2023-12-19-modifying-local-variable-in-c.md

 24
 ```

 Note that we are abusing an undefined-behavior.
 This code is not guaranteed to work.
-The compiler can choose to clear all stack allocated memory addresses once they are allocated or it can choose to put `x` somewhere else instead of 32 bytes below than `argc`.
+The compiler can choose to clear all stack allocated memory addresses once they are allocated or it can choose to put `x` somewhere else instead of 32 bytes belower than `argc`.
+In other words, this code is completely relied on the implementation details of the compiler, not specification of the language.
 When I try to compile it with `-O3` the result is not as I expected before:
 ```Bash
 {amirreza@localhost modification}
  > gcc useless.c -O3